Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Accumulator

-An accumulator bet is the same as a treble, except that it combines four or more different bet selections into one bet.
-Your betting treble succeeds when all bets win, and fails when one or more of the bets lose.
+An accumulator bet is the same as a treble, except that it combines four or more different selections into one bet.
+Your accumulator wins only if all selections win.

 Learn more about Accumulator bets.